adamstueckrath/CtaDataAnalysis/README.md

 # CTA Data Analysis
 ---
 ## Overview
-I wanted to demonstrate a variety of skills that would make me a great Data Analyst and add value to the company.
 I chose to write my analysis in Python and SQL, using Jupyter Notebook to explain my work.
 Being a good data analyst is about telling a story and explaining the steps involved.

 I also wanted to demonstrate my ability to use version control (Git) and provide good documentation.